mraghdasi/event-tracking/README.md

 # Event Hub

 A cross-platform event triggering package for React and Vue.js applications.
-This package provides a unified interface for sending events to various analytics services including Matomo, PostHog, and Google Analytics.
+This package provides a unified interface for sending events to various analytics services including Matomo, and Google Analytics.

 ## Features

-- Support for multiple analytics services (Matomo, PostHog, Google Analytics)
+- Support for multiple analytics services (Matomo, Google Analytics)
 - Framework-agnostic implementation
 - TypeScript support
 - Easy to extend with new event tracking services